 Special Needs Care Volunteer Program in Guatemala - Antigua

 Curious about Special Needs volunteering in Guatemala?
-International Volunteer HQ’s Special Needs Care project empowers volunteers to assist at homes and clinics for disabled babies and children.
+International Volunteer HQ’s Special Needs Care project empowers volunteers to assist at group homes or clinics for disabled children or the elderly.
 Volunteers gain experience caring for people with disabilities while helping to provide them with the kind of personalised care and attention that can really make a difference to their lives.

 - Programs start every Monday